To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 On average, a Cavalier King Charles Spaniel’s lifespan is 9 to 14 years old.
 Unfortunately, it’s not always old age that takes our sweet dogs from us.
 Some dogs develop health issues, which can result in a shorter life.
 However, there are some illnesses that your dog may be diagnosed with that don’t necessarily shorten their life, but do decrease their quality of life.

-According to Fetch Pet Insurance, Cavalier King Charles Spaniels are commonly treated for heart murmurs, mitral valve insufficiency and seizures.
-Fetch’s claims show that the average cost for these illnesses are as follows:
+According to Fetch Pet Insurance, Cavalier King Charles Spaniels are commonly treated for heart murmurs, mitral valve insufficiency, and seizures.
+Fetch’s claims show that the average cost for these illnesses is as follows:

 - Heart murmurs: $990